Raadfxrd/Syntax-school/README.md

 ## About

-Stack Exchange is a community-driven Q&A platform specifically designed for HBO-ICT students.
+Syntax is a community-driven Q&A platform specifically designed for HBO-ICT students.
 Similar to Stack Overflow, it enables students to post questions, share answers, and build collective knowledge about HBO-ICT related programming problems and development environments.